wllclngn/NewCode/README.md

    ```bash
    ./go.sh
    ```
-2. The executable (e.g., `mapreduce`) will be available in the `bin` or a similar build output directory.
+2. The executable will be available in the `bin` directory.

 #### Windows
 1. Open PowerShell and run:
    ```powershell
    ./go.ps1
    ```
-2. The executable (e.g., `mapreduce.exe`) will be available in the `bin` or a similar build output directory.
+2. The executable will be available in the `bin` directory.

 #### Manual Build (Optional)
 Use CMake for a manual build: